taplytics/Taplytics-Android-SDK/EXPERIMENTS.md

 Method: ```Taplytics.delayLoad(int maxTime, TaplyticsDelayLoadListener listener) ```

+and ```Taplytics.delayLoad(int maxTime, int minTime, TaplyticsDelayLoadListener listener) ```

-**Max Time**: Regardless of the results of Taplytics, the image will fade after this time.
-Milliseconds.
+**maxTime**: Regardless of the results of Taplytics, this callback will be triggered if this time is reached.

-**Min Time**: Sometimes Taplytics loads things really fast, and this might make the behavior of the callback undesirable.
+**minTime**: Sometimes Taplytics loads things really fast, and this might make the behavior of the callback undesirable.
 To keep this from happening, there is an optional minimum time option.
 Regardless of Taplytics loading experiments, the delayload wont finish until after this minumum time.

 **Listener**: This listener will provide the necessary callbacks.